Cisco-Talos/clamav-documentation/src/faq/faq-eol.md

 A new LTS feature release will be identified *approximately* every **two (2)** years.

 *Users must stay up-to-date with the latest patch versions for continued support.
-As of August 28, that means version 0.103.3.*
+As of November 3, that means version 0.103.4.*

 ## Regular (non-LTS) Feature Releases